-The project area is located in the South Western Botanical Province of Western Australia, in the Darling Botanical District and the Swan Coastal Plain subregion of the Drummond Botanical District (Beard 1990).
-Vegetation types of the project area are dominated by the Quindalup vegetation complex (Heddle et al. 1980) as illustrated in Figure 4.
+Remnant native vegetation on the site is representative of the Quindalup vegetation complex (Heddle et al. 1980) as illustrated in Figure 4.
 This complex can be described as:

-a coastal dune complex consisting mainly of two alliances - the strand and fore dune alliance and the mobile and stable dune alliance.
+• a coastal dune complex consisting mainly of two alliances - the strand and fore dune alliance and the mobile and stable dune alliance.
 Local variations include low closed forest of Melaleuca lanceolata - Callitris preissii and closed scrub of Acacia rostellifera.